Earth-Adapter: Bridge the Geospatial Domain Gaps with Mixture of Frequency Adaptation: Method

-\subsection{Training FrameWork}
+\subsection{Training Framework}

-In this study, we explore the application of Earth-Adapter across two distinct tasks: DG and UDA Semantic Segmentation.
-For DG Semantic Segmentation tasks, we train Earth-Adapter with Mask2former in end-to-end supervised learning as Equation~\ref{loss_fun1}.
-For UDA Semantic Segmentation, we use the self-training framework introduced in DACS~\cite{dacs} without using target domain labels.
-The pseudo labels for target domain images are produced by a teacher network $G_{\theta, \xi, \epsilon}^\dagger$:
+In this work, we explore the application of Earth-Adapter across three distinct semantic segmentation subtasks: semantic segmentation (SS), domain adaptive (DA) semantic segmentation and domain generalized (DG) semantic segmentation .
+For SS and DGSS, we train Earth-Adapter with Mask2former~\cite{mask2former} in end-to-end supervised learning as described in Equation~\ref{loss_fun1}.
+For DA semantic segmentation, we use the self-training framework introduced in DACS~\cite{dacs} without using target domain labels.
+DACS employs an EMA teacher to generate pseudo labels for target-domain images, mixes target and source samples to obtain the mixed domain $(\mathbf{x}_{mix}, \mathbf{y}_{mix})$ and then jointly trains on both the source and mixed domains.
+The optimization objective for the DASS if defined by:

-where $[\cdot]$ denotes the Iverson bracket, and $j\in HW$ is the spatial index of the pixel in the image.
-The teacher network remains inactive during the training process, with its parameters being updated based on an exponential moving average (EMA) of the student model's parameters:

-Here $t$ denotes the $t_{th}$ training iteration.
-The hyperparameter $\alpha$ controls the update speed of the teacher network's parameters.
-After obtaining the pseudo-labels, we perform category-wise mixing of samples from the source and target domains:

-where $(\mathbf{x_S},\mathbf{y_S})$ is the data sample from the source domain, and $\mathcal{M}$ is generated by randomly selecting half of the categories based on the labels of the source domain $\mathbf{y_S}$.
-The Optimization objective for the UDA task if defined by: